amrane99/QA_med_data/documentations/JIP.md

 ```
 Again, the restore flag can be used in case of an errorenous termination of the code before the actual termination of the training to continue with the training from the last checkpoint.
 In the [JIP.py](../JIP.py) file is a config dictionary that can be modified by the programmer as well, in which one can specify if the dataset needs to be augmented or not.
 If no augmentation is necessary, only the provided data will be used.

+### Notes (Implementation):
+The data split after execution involves only training and validation data, where the data is taken from the train directory ("JIP\preprocessed_dirs\output_train" or "JIP\preprocessed_dirs\output_train_without_fft").
+The execution of the training command involves an execution of a test after training has finished.
+The corresponding "test-split" for that is taken from the preprocessed test directory ("JIP\preprocessed_dirs\output_test" or "JIP\preprocessed_dirs\output_test_without_fft").
+That means the framework assumes a manual test split in advance.
+It is also not provided to specify the number of patients for a test (all images will be taken from the test data folder); that is only possible for training.

 ## Retraining classifiers
 The retraining of classifiers is used for retraining already trained classifiers with new data.
 This is mainly used by institutes that are provided with pre-trained classifiers and then can retrain them with their own in-house dataset.
 Those pre-trained classifiers are trained on a mixed dataset including the DecathHip and the HarP datasets whereas data augmentation has been performed on those datasets as well to ensure equally distributed data among all intensity classes during training.
 To run such a retrain, obviously the corresponding classifier needs to exist and the own in-house data needs to be stored under `JIP/train_dirs/input` and preprocessed as well.
 The training can then be started using the following command: